Plumsail/forms-docs/SharePoint/how-to/flow.rst

 .. |pic6| image:: ../images/flow/10_FormSubmittedTriggerNew.png
    :alt: Plumsail Forms - Form is submitted trigger

-If this is your first Flow, at this point you'll need to **Sign in to** |Plumsail Account| from Flow, so you can start using your forms inside the Flow.
+If this is your first flow, at this point you'll need to **Sign in to** |Plumsail Account| from Power Automate, so you can start using your forms inside the flow.

 .. |Plumsail Account| raw:: html

    <a href="https://auth.plumsail.com/account/login" target="_blank"><b>Plumsail Account</b></a>

-.. important:: You can only bind Flows to SharePoint forms, if SharePoint license is bound to this Plumsail Account
+.. important:: You can only bind flows to SharePoint forms, if SharePoint license is bound to this Plumsail Account

 |pic7|